Arthur Good: La Science Amusante

-Under the pen name Tom Tit, Arthur Good wrote a series of weekly articles, La Science Amusante, or Amusing Science, for the French magazine L’Illustration.
+Under the pen name Tom Tit, Arthur Good wrote a series of weekly articles, La Science Amusante 'Amusing Science' for the French magazine L’Illustration.
 Good presented a range of physical experiments, from "simple games meant to amuse the family" to experiments "of a truly scientific character".
 They introduce a range of physical and scientific principles including magnetism and surface tension.
 Good's articles include geometrical demonstrations, craft projects, and physics experiments which can be carried out with everyday household materials.
 In books such as La Récréation En Famille he emphasized that scientific education could be a common activity and amusement for the entire family.
 He dedicated La Science Amusante to one of his children, saying "In dedicating this volume today, I would like it to be a souvenir for you of the happy moments we have spent together trying the experiments and constructing the apparatuses".

 Good created improvised scientific apparatuses like his Soap-bubble Chandelier using common items such as bottles, eggs, corks, candles, and soap.
 His constructions have an imaginative charm that has led to them being compared to surrealistic collages.
 Nonetheless, his drawings were seriously and carefully rendered by scientific engraver Louis Poyet (1846–1913) and his assistants.